Oksana Kalashnikova

-Oksana Kalashnikova (ოქსანა კალაშნიკოვა, /ka/; born 5 September 1990) is a Georgian professional tennis player who specializes in doubles.
-She has a career-high doubles ranking by the WTA of world No. 42, achieved on 11 September 2023.
+Oksana Kalashnikova (ოქსანა კალაშნიკოვა, /ka/; born 5 September 1990) is a Georgian inactive tennis player.
+She has a career-high doubles ranking by the WTA of No. 42, achieved on 11 September 2023.
 She also reached a best singles ranking of No. 156 on 7 June 2010, before suffering a lower back injury that led her to focus primarily on doubles.

-Kalashnikova has won seven WTA Tour doubles titles and four doubles titles on the WTA Challenger Tour, as well as five singles and 25 doubles titles on the ITF Circuit.
+Kalashnikova has won seven WTA Tour doubles titles and four doubles titles on WTA 125 tournaments, as well as five singles and 25 doubles titles on the ITF Circuit.

 Playing for Georgia Billie Jean King Cup team since 2007, Kalashnikova has a win–loss record of 29–17 (as of July 2025).

-Career
+Career overview

 Juniors

 Kalashnikova had a remarkable junior career.
 At age 15, she won the prestigious 2005 Orange Bowl and peaked at No. 11 in the ITF jr. world rankings later that year.
 The following season she reached the US Open girls' singles semifinal, notably defeating Simona Halep in straight sets, before losing to eventual champion, Kristína Kučová.